The ‘work of art’ cruise terminal that’s a destination in its own right | KRDO

 Doha’s Grand Cruise Terminal opened in November 2022, welcoming the MSC Europa – the largest ever ship operated by MSC Cruises, with a guest capacity of 6,774 passengers.

 The relative distance from the city center works for everyone – starting with residents, who aren’t overwhelmed by views of the huge ships.
-Passengers, meanwhile, get a panorama of Doha, with its mix of traditional and modern architecture hemming the bay – and a swift, easy, and picturesque walk into town.
+Passengers, meanwhile, get a panorama of Doha, with its mix of modern and traditional architecture hemming the bay – and a swift, easy, and picturesque walk into town.

 Before the terminal opened, cruise ships docked at Hamad Port, some 25 miles south of Doha.
 Despite the port being open to comparatively large cargo vessels, cruise ships were limited to a certain size.
 The MSC Splendida, carrying 3,900 passengers, was the largest ship to dock at Hamad, in 2017.
 The new port is not only more convenient for passengers, but also able to handle the largest megaships.